 We are also planning a Record Status FITA 18 Competition in February at Leisure @ for those with Disabilities and are inviting the Paralympic Squad to participate.

-We are running weekly targeted ‘have-a-go’ sessions at venues around Gloucestershire and run an open Inclusion club at Balcarras School Sports Hall every Saturday afternoon from 2pm – 4pm. (except for 7th November), all welcome.
-The cost is free!
+We ran weekly targeted ‘have-a-go’ sessions at venues around Gloucestershire and run an open Inclusion club at Balcarras School Sports Hall every Saturday afternoon, all were welcome.
+The cost was free!

 Wow, impressive shooting at practice!